pippinbarr/cart253-2019/modules/core-javascript-objects/core-javascript-objects.md

   - A y velocity
   - A size
   - ... and so on
-- But so far we've tracked this in separate variables
+- But so far we've always tracked this in separate variables

 ---